pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 ## Data Notification

-The Pinnacle provide a Data Ready signal either as an active low data line, or as a Status register flag.
+The Pinnacle provide a Data Ready (DR) signal either as a Status register flag (SW_DR) or as an active high hardware data line (HW_DR).
+The SW_DR flag sets the HW_DR line.
 You can either poll the I/O pin or the Data Ready flag in the Status register.
-An interrupt service routine was considered by not deemed necessary for now.
+The AP Note says you have to clear the DR flag in the Status register to drop the DR line.
+I thought another reference said the DR line would be dropped on a data read.
+I'll test that later.
+The  An interrupt service routine was considered by not deemed necessary for now.

 ## Testing Hardware